Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

     Global: my variable: my value

-will prevent the variable from disappearing if the flow of the program moves outside the script, like iwhen using a function, which we'll get to later.
+will prevent the variable from disappearing if the flow of the program moves outside the script, like when using a function, which we'll get to later.

 ## 3 - Strings and Data Types